Mickey Marcus: Death

-A few hours before the cease fire, Marcus returned to his Central Front headquarters.
-He and his commanders were billeted in the monks' quarters of the abandoned Monastere Notre Dame de la Nouvelle Alliance in Abu Ghosh.
-Shortly before 4:00 a.m., a sentry, Eliezer Linski, eighteen years old, and a one-year Palmach veteran, challenged Marcus, whom he saw as a figure in white.
+A few hours before the ceasefire, Marcus returned to his Central Front headquarters.
+His commanders and he were billeted in the monks' quarters of the abandoned Monastere Notre Dame de la Nouvelle Alliance in Abu Ghosh.
+Shortly before 4:00 am, 18-year-old Eliezer Linski, a one-year Palmach veteran, challenged Marcus, whom he saw as a figure in white.

 When Marcus failed to respond with the password, Linski fired in the air and the man ran towards the monastery.
 He fired at the man, as did one or more fighters in a nearby sentry post.
 Marcus was found dead, wrapped in a white blanket.
 Marcus knew very little Hebrew and had responded in English, which Linski did not understand.
 Marcus wore no rank, although officers had been recognized by a ribbon pinned to their uniforms.
-As Marcus's body was removed from Abu Ghosh, a ribbon was found and placed on his casket.
-Harry Levin wrote that "[d]iscovering whom he had killed, the soldier tried to shoot himself, but was disarmed".
+As Marcus' body was removed from Abu Ghosh, a ribbon was found and placed on his casket.
+Harry Levin wrote, "[d]iscovering whom he had killed, the soldier tried to shoot himself, but was disarmed".

 His body was returned to the United States for burial at West Point, accompanied by Moshe Dayan and his wife Ruth, Yoseph Harel, and the wife of his aide de camp, Alex Broida.
-His burial, with military honors, was attended by Governor of New York Thomas Dewey, former Secretary of the Treasury Henry Morgenthau, and General Maxwell Taylor, then Superintendent of the United States Military Academy at West Point.
+His burial, with military honors, was attended by Governor of New York Thomas Dewey, former Secretary of the Treasury Henry Morgenthau, and General Maxwell Taylor, then superintendent of the United States Military Academy at West Point.

 Ben-Gurion was suspicious of the initial report that Marcus had been shot accidentally.
-The Haganah was composed of several factions whose lack of consensus over strategy and tactics was one of the reasons for Marcus's appointment as commander for Jerusalem, and Ben-Gurion suspected that elements in the Palmach may have conspired to kill Marcus so he would be replaced.
-On the same day Marcus was shot, Ben-Gurion summoned Yaakov Shimshon Shapira—later Israel's Attorney General—and asked him to investigate the incident.
+The Haganah was composed of several factions whose lack of consensus over strategy and tactics was one of the reasons for Marcus' appointment as commander for Jerusalem, and Ben-Gurion suspected that elements in the Palmach may have conspired to kill Marcus so he would be replaced.
+On the same day Marcus was shot, Ben-Gurion summoned Yaakov Shimshon Shapira—later Israel's attorney general—and asked him to investigate the incident.
 Shapira's investigation was cursory.
 Despite conflicting reports concerning the number of shots fired, how many wounds Marcus suffered, whether the fatal wound could have been caused by Linski's rifle, and how and why Marcus may have been outside the monastery, he concluded that Linski shot Marcus in the line of duty.
 The report has never been made public.

 Legacy

 Marcus' grave is the only one in the West Point Cemetery at the United States Military Academy for an American killed fighting under the flag of another country; he was still eligible for interment there because he was a graduate of the academy who served honorably.
-His paratrooper helmet and Walther Model 9 pistol are displayed at the West Point museum.
+His paratrooper helmet and Walther Model 9 pistol are displayed at the West Point Museum.
 His gravestone at West Point reads: